Starship Somatics

 Starship Somatics An Invitation Video: 24 mins long, subtitled - published by POETRY (March 2024)

-Current Online Practice: (weekly since September 2022): Tuesdays at 11am ET: weekly free Starship Somatics sessions as part of Movement Research.
+Current Online Practice: (developed in May 2020, weekly since September 2022): Tuesdays at 11am ET: weekly free Starship Somatics sessions as part of Movement Research.

 An Underwater Dancevideo,